callistaenterprise/cadec-2017-service-discovery/README-AWS_ECS_ALB.md

 ### Set service min count to 0

-Update each ESC servcei and set Number of tasks to 0 (was 2 for portal and 3 for quotes)
+Update each ESC service and set number of tasks to 0 (was 2 for portal and 3 for quotes)

 ### Set node instance min count to 0